Aliyas-22/10WeeksOfAWS/week-05/submissions/Shaikh-Aliya/Day-9/README.md

 ---

-# Step 6 - Verify Initial Deployment
+## 6. Initial Deployment Verification

 After the Auto Scaling Group launched the first EC2 instance:

-- Instance became healthy.
+- The instance entered the Running state.
+- Nginx started successfully.
-- Target Group reported the target as Healthy.
+- Target Group health checks passed.
-- Application became accessible through the ALB DNS.
+- The instance became Healthy.

-The following command was used to verify the ALB response:
+- The application was successfully accessed using the ALB DNS.

+Command used:

 ```bash
 curl http://<ALB-DNS>